cosmos/gravity-bridge/module/x/gravity/spec/04_messages.md

 There are four types of claims:

 - `CLAIM_TYPE_DEPOSIT`
+  - When a user wishes to deposit funds onto the cosmos chain, this message will be used.
+This event signals that minting to a certain adddress must be done.

 - `CLAIM_TYPE_WITHDRAW`
   - When a user requests a withdrawal from the peggy contract a event will omitted by the counter party chain.
 This event will be observed by a bridge validator and submitted to the gravity module.

 - `CLAIM_TYPE_ERC20_DEPLOYED`
-  - This message allows the cosmos chain to learn information about the denom from the counter party chain.
+  - This message allows the cosmos chain to learn information about the denom, token contract, symbol and cosmos denom from the counter party chain.

 - `CLAIM_TYPE_LOGIC_CALL_EXECUTED`
   - This informs the chain that a logic call has been executed.
-This message is submitted by bridge validators when they observe a event containing details around the logic call.
+This message is submitted by bridge validators when they observe a event containing information about the execution of the logic call.

 This message will fail if: